CyberStefNef/react-typed-date/README.md

 ## Features

-- 🎯 Intuitive keyboard navigation between date segments (month/day/year)
+- 🎯 Intuitive keyboard navigation between date and time segments
 - 🚦 Smart date validation with awareness of month lengths and leap years
+- ⏰ **NEW: Flexible time support** with configurable precision: hour+minute or full seconds
-- ⌨️ Proper keyboard interaction with arrow keys for quick date adjustments
+- ⌨️ Proper keyboard interaction with arrow keys for quick adjustments
 - 🎨 Easily stylable with your preferred CSS solution
 - 📦 TypeScript support with full type definitions
 - 🧩 Zero dependencies